519 672 2121

 A description of the automotive parts and the relevant class periods can be found here.

-In many of the cases, the courts have approved a protocol for the distribution of the settlement funds, including which settlement class members are/were entitled to share in the distribution (see Developments, Distribution).
+The courts have approved protocols for the distribution of the settlement funds, including which settlement class members are/were entitled to share in the distribution (see Developments, Distribution).

 The period to opt-out of (exclude yourself from) the auto parts class actions has expired.